lauralwd/azolla_MYBs/README.md

 This repository contains a phylogenetic tree of R2R3 MYB transcription factors as shown in \[enter publication\].
-Additionally, this repository details all code and intermediate files used in the process towards that tree.
+Additionally, this repository details all code and intermediate files used in the process towards infering that tree.

 \[enter doi link\]